OSVI-WM: One-Shot Visual Imitation for Unseen Tasks using World-Model-Guided Trajectory Generation: Experiments

 We present a qualitative example of OSVI-WM in the Human-Franka-PP real-world setup.
 In Fig.~\ref{fig:qual_example}a, a human expert demonstrates the task of placing a can on a green target.
 Using only this demonstration, the agent (white Franka arm) successfully completes the task (Fig.~\ref{fig:qual_example}b), despite changes in object locations and embodiment differences.
 This task was excluded from training, illustrating OSVI-WM’s ability to generalize to unseen tasks by following the expert’s intent rather than relying solely on visual semantics.
 This example showcases OSVI-WM’s effectiveness under all key conditions outlined in our problem setup: unseen tasks, embodiment mismatch, unaligned trajectories, and in-domain training.
 More visualizations on different tasks are in the appendix.

 \textbf{What is the impact of the world-model-guided trajectory generation module?} We assess the impact of this module through two ablations on the Meta-World dataset.
 The first removes the world model loss $\mathcal{L}_{wm}$; the second removes the world-model-guided trajectory generation module entirely, replacing it with a single action model that predicts an action vector from the expert demonstration and the agent’s initial observation.
 This vector is passed through the pooling and waypoint prediction modules.
 As shown in Fig.~\ref{fig:ablation_wm}, removing the world model yields the lowest performance, while adding it without $\mathcal{L}_{wm}$ provides limited gains.
-Incorporating both components leads to the best success rates, underscoring the importance of the world model and its training signal.
+The loss $\mathcal{L}_{wm}$ is applied to future latent states predicted by the world model and is independent of ground-truth waypoint supervision.
+It acts as an auxiliary dynamics-consistency regularizer and encourages robust, task-agnostic representations, thus improving generalization to unseen tasks.
+Hence, combining the world model with $\mathcal{L}_{wm}$ achieves the best performance, underscoring the importance of both the module and its training signal.

 In Fig.\ref{fig:predicted_traj}, we visualize the predicted trajectory generated by OSVI-WM’s world model on the Button-Press-V2 task~\cite{metaworld}.
 To convert the latent states into images, we train a Transpose Convolution-based image predictor.
 Images from the task are encoded using OSVI-WM’s trained encoder and spatial pooling layer, and the image predictor is trained to predict back the pixels.
 During evaluation, we generate the future latent states ($r_2,\dots,r_M$) using the expert demonstration and initial agent frame, and decode them into images (Fig.\ref{fig:predicted_traj}b) using the image predictor.
 A ground truth rollout is shown for comparison in Fig.~\ref{fig:predicted_traj}a.
 Two key observations emerge: (a) the predicted trajectory captures meaningful, task-completing states, effectively summarizing the task; (b) the latent states are informative enough to reconstruct interpretable images.
 As expected, later states appear more pixelated due to accumulated errors in recursive latent state predictions.
 Despite this, the decoded trajectory clearly reflects the full task execution and produces accurate downstream performance.